-The Kremlin has declined to give details of the plan, and analysts are questioning not only how it would be implemented, but whether Gazprom actually needs the extra funds at all.
+But the Kremlin has declined to elaborate on the plan, and analysts are questioning not only how it would be implemented, but whether Gazprom actually needs the extra funds at all.

 "The Gazprom story is rouble-negative.
 The use of forex reserves to recapitalise Gazprom will decrease the safety cushion held by the central bank," said Tatiana Orlova, strategist at RBS in London.